MuadhAli/BEE-GEN__ML-Model/README.md

 To use Bee Gen, run the following command:

-you can just download the code and run in python editor like jupyter notebook.
+Open the `bee_gen.ipynb` file in Jupyter Notebook and run the cells to detect pollen grains in honey bees and predict the growth rate of crops.

 This will start the program and you can use it to detect pollen grains in honey bees and predict the growth rate of crops.